Collins to play Swiatek in semi-finals

 That has resulted in another strong run at the Australian Open, where she used her trademark power to beat Cornet.

-Collins decisively broke in what proved to be the final game of a tight first set, then won the opening five games of the second before serving out it in 30 minutes.
+Collins decisively broke in what proved to be the final game of a tight first set, then won the opening five games of a second set lasting 30 minutes.

 "It feels incredible, especially after some of the health challenges I've had," said Collins, who lost to eventual runner-up Petra Kvitova in the 2019 semi-finals.